The Best Breakfast Spots In Las VegasIt’s the most important meal of the day (or night). Here’s where to do it right.

 If one of your friends insists on driving out to the Hoover Dam because they did a school project on it when they were 14, use the trip as an opportunity to visit Weiss Deli.
 It’s located in the Green Valley Plaza, right on the way to the large collection of water you’re about to go stare at.
 This Jewish deli is almost always full, but after the usual wait time of 10-15 minutes, you’ll be able to get your hands on one of their excellent breakfast sandwiches.
 Having to endure listening to your friends as they see who can make the most “dam” puns will be a little easier with some food in you.

-Like when you offhandedly add a pre-packaged croissant to your coffee in the morning, sometimes breakfast is an afterthought.
-Thankfully, that’s not the case at Makers and Finders, a coffee shop in the Arts District.
+Sometimes, breakfast is an afterthought, but thankfully, that’s not the case at Makers and Finders, a coffee shop in the Arts District.
 Their excellent coffee is good enough that they could get away serving that alone, but their South and Central American breakfast dishes deserve just as much attention.
-From a tres-leche waffle to a breakfast empanada skillet, their morning menu is one of the most creative in Vegas.
+From a churro waffle to a breakfast empanada skillet, their morning menu is one of the most creative in Vegas.